sjulier/Refactored_ORB_SLAM2/README.md

 `sudo apt install cmake`

+The other is to follow instructions and build and install from source.

 #### Display issues:

 You can get errors of the form `terminate called after throwing an instance of 'std::runtime_error' what():  Pangolin X11: Failed to open X display`.
 To fix (at least in our case) set: